5823 Main St. New Port Richey, FL 34652

 Severe Toothaches

-Soft Tissue
+Soft Tissue Injuries

 Soft tissue injuries including cuts to lips, cheeks, tongue, or gums may bleed heavily but often look worse than they are.
 Apply gentle pressure with clean gauze and use ice to reduce swelling.
 Seek emergency care if bleeding persists beyond 10 to 15 minutes or if the wound appears deep.

-Immediate Steps to Take If Your Child is Having a Dental Emergency
+Immediate Steps to Take If Your Child Is Having a Dental Emergency

 Your response in the first minutes after a dental emergency significantly impacts outcomes.
 Start by staying calm to help your child remain composed during a frightening situation.
 Your anxiety transfers to your child, so take a deep breath and focus on practical steps.